Zeuhz-Droid/interactive_card_details_form/README.md

 ### Introduction to Project

+This is a form validator built with react, it allows users to input datails needed for payment via a mobile bank transfer, validates the data collected, and gives a feedback only if the required format of details have been submitted.
 This project was built as a precursor to learning and perfecting React, hence this project was built with only REACT and styled with native CSS.
 Class components _e.g_,